suluknumoh/TranslateCS2/TranslateCS2.Mod/README.md

 # How it works
 ## preamble
 - the engine, [Unity](https://unity.com),  used by [Colossal Order](https://colossalorder.fi), supports a general set of languages
     - for example:
         - locales/flavours like
             - en-GB
             - en-US
             - and others; in general 'en-'
         - result in [Unity](https://unity.com)'s language 'English'
+    - this general support limits the options for sideloading additional languages or flavors
 - [Colossal Order](https://colossalorder.fi) already provided us, the community, with a rich set of translations
     - de-DE
     - en-US